KDE/documentation-docs-kdenlive-org/user_interface/ui_elements.rst

    * - [A2]
      - Effect toolbar (for icons see :ref:`below <ui_elements-toolbar_icons>`)
    * - [D1]
-     - Keyframes; red color is selected; a diamond shape denotes a linear keyframe, a square a discreet and a circle a smooth keyframe.
+     - Keyframes; red color is selected; a diamond shape denotes a linear keyframe, a square a discrete and a circle a smooth keyframe.
    * - [D2]
      - Keyframe action icons (for actions see :ref:`below <ui_elements-keyframe_action_icons>`)
    * - [E1]